Children's Court

 Section 215B sets out less adversarial trial principles for the purpose of promoting and guiding active judicial management and control of proceedings.
 Accordingly, the Court may in any proceeding:

-1. consider the needs of child and the impact that the proceeding may have on the child
+1. consider the needs of the child and the impact that the proceeding may have on the child

 2. conduct proceedings in a manner that promotes cooperative relationships between the parties